ksmehta2/fetch-rewards-data-engineering/README.md

 }'
 ```

-Step 7: Run the ETL Script
+Step 7: Run the ETL Script.
 Run the ETL script again to process the messages and insert them into PostgreSQL.
 ```
 python ETL_Script.py